CNY Hiking HOME PAGE

 This is a "leg stretcher" hike to a bog with nice views.
 Follow the yellow DEC discs to a boardwalk and overlook in a bog.
 This hike is a quick and easy 0.3 miles to the overlook.
 You are in the Pigeon Lake Wilderness.
 There are some pictures, a video and maps below.

 Directions: From Old Forge, NY 28 to Eagle Bay.
 Turn left on Uncas Road.
 After about 3.2 miles you will see a small parking area on the left (after the trailhead for Black Bear Mountain on the right after 2.9 miles).
 There is a DEC sign at the trailhead.
-If your staying at Brown Tract Pond Campground, the trailhead is 3.5 miles from the campground.
+If you're staying at Brown Tract Pond Campground, the trailhead is 3.5 miles from the campground.

 CNY Hiking Home Page Adirondack Hikes Rocky Mountain